Master the art of persuasion, influence, and success

-After his initial work with novice sellers, Belfort went on to teach his methods to experienced marketers and other persuaders worldwide and across many sectors, including in banking, real estate, automobiles and professional services.
+After his initial work with novice sellers, Belfort went on to teach the way of wolf methods to experienced marketers and other persuaders worldwide and across many sectors, including in banking, real estate, automobiles and professional services.

 The Straight Line System “will show you how to shorten your sales cycle, increase your closing rate, develop a steady stream of customer referrals and create customers for life.”

-He promises salespeople that Straight Line selling will cut their sales cycles, build referrals, generate more closings and help them form permanent relationships with customers.
+He promises salespeople that the way of the wolf’s Straight Line selling will cut their sales cycles, build referrals, generate more closings and help them form permanent relationships with customers.
 As well, the Straight Line System teaches non-salespeople to become more persuasive.

 “The human ear has become so adept at recognizing tonal shifts that even the slightest one can have a dramatic impact on the meaning of a word or phrase.”

 Way of the Wolf: The Three Essential Elements of Any Successful Sale

 A basic proposition of the Straight Line System is that “every sale is the same.”
 No matter what product or service you sell – in whatever industry – the same three elements must exist within a prospect’s mind for a sale to succeed:

 - “The product, idea or concept” – The prospect must fall in love with your product or service.
 You want the potential buyers to be at a level 10 of enthusiasm.
 If your prospects are at a six or a seven, you must move them up to a 10.

 - “Trust” the salesperson – If you can’t establish a great personal rapport with your prospect, you will never make the sale.